The Oompa Loompa Farmer

 The Oompa Loompa farmer.....?

-We were retained by a state government agency to investigate cases of potential insurance and personal injury fraud.
+A well known government agency called and asked us to investigate cases of potential insurance and personal injury fraud.
 On one such case we were asked to investigate a male subject, who was in settlement negotiations for a total disability claim (in the $2 Million range), who had been seriously injured in his logging job.

 Our standard background and case file reviews showed that he had recently purchased a 20 Acre lot in a rural farming area, where his home therapist performed physiotherapy treatments, so we decided to go and take a closer look.